chouheiwa/LightningCollections/readme.md

 Our project is a simple image segmentation project that we aim to implement more segmentation network that to help us to write out essay easier.

-We used pytorch lightning to implement the project and we also provide the pretrained model for the network that we implemented.
+We used pytorch lightning to implement the project, and we also provide the pretrained model for the network that we implemented.

 ## Setup